awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Your tables must be nonpartitioned for the parallel query optimization to apply to them\.

  Make sure that the hash join optimization is turned on for your cluster\.
 The procedure to do so is different depending on whether your cluster is running an Aurora MySQL version higher or lower than 1\.23 or 2\.09\.
-To learn how, see [Enabling Hash Join for Parallel Query Clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.
+To learn how, see [Enabling hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

  To customize parameters such as `aurora_parallel_query` and `aurora_disable_hash_join`, you must have a custom parameter group that you use with your cluster\.
 You can specify these parameters individually for each DB instance by using a DB parameter group\.
 However, we recommend that you specify them in a DB cluster parameter group\.
 That way, all DB instances in your cluster inherit the same settings for these parameters\.